ianlcurtis1/cog-search-and-chatgpt-hack/README.md

 ![Imgur](https://github.com/ianlcurtis1/cog-search-and-chatgpt-hack/blob/main/Architecture.png)

 # Hack Away!
-Prerequisites
+`Prerequisites`
-- OpenAI service enabled on your subscription
+- OpenAI service enabled on your subscription.
 - ..

 The hack will not build a UI, hackers will query the data via AI Studio.